Morning, Tuesday, 28th April 2020

 Discussion will focus on key developments in funding and innovation, as well as the role of the sector in supporting the regeneration and local economic growth strategies being rolled out in areas across the UK.

-The conference will be an opportunity to assess priorities for the delivery and distribution of the Government’s £250m Cultural Investment Fund - which was launched in the Autumn and aims to drive growth, tourism, and engagement with heritage in local communities throughout the country by revitalising existing heritage assets and supporting new cultural development.
+It will be an opportunity to assess priorities for the delivery and distribution of the Government’s £250m Cultural Investment Fund - which aims to drive growth, tourism, and engagement with heritage in local communities throughout the country by revitalising existing heritage assets and supporting new cultural development.

 - Support for England’s Heritage Sector - next steps for policy;

-- New approaches to widening audiences - digital engagement, maximising opportunities presented by emerging technologies, and developing immersive and interactive experiences;
+- Widening audiences - digital engagement, maximising opportunities presented by emerging technologies, and developing immersive and interactive experiences;

 - Where next for funding?
 Evaluating capital projects, new models of investment, and supporting organisations to become more financially sustainable;